 Welcome to AchtungBaby.com!

-It was released worldwide on November 18/19, 1991 to significantly positive reviews even as some critics (and fans, too) admitted that it was a difficult album to understand.
 U2 began working on the album in Dublin in the summer of 1990.
 Work continued in the fall and winter at Hansa Studios in Berlin, and the album was eventually finished in 1991 back in Dublin.

 Achtung Baby would go on to win numerous awards and sell more than 10 million copies worldwide.
-In the 25 years since its release, Achtung Baby has been recognized multiple times as one of the best albums in music history.

 Welcome.